ibm-cloud-docs/vpc/cbr.md

 1. To create rules from the CLI, [install the CBR CLI plug-in](/docs/account?topic=account-cbr-plugin&interface=ui).
 1. Use the `ibmcloud cbr rule-create` [command](/docs/account?topic=account-cbr-plugin&interface=ui#cbr-cli-rule-create-command) to create CBR rules.
 For more information, see the CBR [CLI reference](/docs/account?topic=account-cbr-plugin&interface=ui#cbr-zones-cli).

-The examples in this section are enforcement rules.
+The following examples are enforcement rules.
 You can make them report-only by adding `--enforcement-mode report`.

 The following example CLI command creates a context-based restriction rule for all of the virtual server instances in the current account: